Hammer Odde Lighthouse

 Hammer Odde Lighthouse (Hammer Odde Fyr) is located on the northernmost point of Hammeren, just outside Sandvig on the Danish island of Bornholm.
 A sand and gravel ocean bank, named David Bank, is situated 5.25 miles from the lighthouse.

 History and description

-Hammer Odde Lighthouse was built in 1885 to complement the nearly Hammeren Lighthouse which, owing to its high altitude 91 m, could not always be seen from the sea in foggy weather.
+Hammer Odde Lighthouse was built in 1885 to complement the nearby Hammeren Lighthouse which, owing to its high altitude 91 m, could not always be seen from the sea in foggy weather.
 The whitewashed square-shaped tower has a height of just 12 m.
 From the start, the lighthouse was equipped with a rotating lens, giving two short blinks every 10 seconds.
 In 1939, radio equipment was installed, making it one of the most modern facilities of its kind.